hanneslehmann/jupyter/README.md

 Status:
 Not everything is running smoothely, there is some more work needed:
 - to get additional node modules for Node-Red up and running (e.g. MySQL)
-- a gitlab Server is starting, but still not completly configured (not reachable)
 - Some kernels are still not running correct (Go, iTorch)
 - Some ipython modules might crash the kernel